-The Graduate Division's Online Application is available as of September 6, 2012 at this link.
+The Graduate Division's Online Application is available at http://grad.berkeley.edu/admissions/index.shtml.

 A Note on the GREs

 We require both the General GRE and the GRE Subject Test in Physics.
-You should take both tests no later than November 2012.
-The Educational Testing Service will send your scores to the institutions you specify when you take the exams.
-Our departmental code is 0802.
-Additional information about the GRE exams, and how to register, can be obtained on the GRE website.
+You should take both tests no later than October 2014.
+The institution code for Berkeley is 4833; department codes are unnecessary.
+As long as the scores are sent to UC Berkeley, they will be received by any program you apply to on campus.
+Additional information about the GRE exams, and how to register, can be obtained on the web at http://www.GRE.org.
 The Department is aware that ETS score reports for examinations taken in November may arrive after the Dec.
-7 deadline.
+5 deadline.
 This is acceptable.